jlbradley1844/jlbradley1844.github.io/_drafts/you-dont-get-to-pick-your-poison.md

 well enough that they aren't obvious targets.
 As for actual friends, my lack of black friends is matched by my lack of white friends.

-But unfortunately, the question must turn to _what to do._ This uncomfortable fact may be the reason this issue is rarely discussed.
-Even among those who agree there is a problem, there is nothing obvious that can easily be done by those of good will.
+But unfortunately, the question must turn to _what to do._ Lack of consensus and clarity on this issue may explain why this issue is rarely discussed.
+Even among those who agree there is a problem, there seems nothing obvious that can easily be done by those of good will.
 "The problem of racism," such as it is, is most obviously embodied by white racists, particularly those in positions of authority.
-Not surprisingly, these people seem completely outside of the social circles of the whites who are concerned by racism.
+Not surprisingly, these people are frequently completely outside of the social circles of the whites who are concerned by racism.
 This is for a very good reason: most whites who do have racist relations have found such people to be impervious to reason to an almost perverse degree, to they extent that they consider lack of contact with such people to be a precious benefit.
+Efforts to "educate" these people, more often than not, backfires badly as they continue to stubbornly dig into their obsolete attitudes.
 Meanwhile, there are few African-Americans who are willing to risk their neck to "educate" these people; indeed, they may rightly feel that the fact such people are allowed at all as authority figures in politics and law enforcement is the worst embodiment of racism society holds in store for them.

 This seems to place the problem out of the control of either the whites or blacks who wish to move forward.

-If you may suspect that this pat formulation is either too hopeless or too easy, you are right on either count.
-It lets those who are concerned off the hook, while at the same time leaving the problem in the hands of those who wish to perpetuate it.
-Obviously, it would be ideal if the solution laid among those of good will, where racists can be excluded.
+But if you may suspect that this pat formulation is either too hopeless or too easy, you are right on both counts.
+This view lets those who are concerned off the hook, while at the same time leaving resolution of the problem in the hands of those who wish to perpetuate it.
+Obviously, it would be ideal if the solution laid among those of good will, no matter what the deeds of the unrepentant rascists.
 Is there such a solution?

 In fact, there is!
 It lies in the writings of Baha'i authority Shoghi Effendi.
 It is rather nonobvious.